 The Barefoot Contessa’s original recipe called for a whole stick of butter (yikes!), no olive oil and ¼ cup heavy cream instead of the fat-free half and half.
 She also added a cup of diced fennel (bulb only) with the other vegetables.
 I have nothing against fennel, I just couldn’t find it at my grocery store.

-1 Tbsp unsalted butter
+- 1 tablespoon unsalted butter

-2 Tbsp olive oil
+- 2 tablespoons olive oil

-1½ lbs celery root, peeled and diced
+- 1½ pounds celery root, peeled and diced

-3 medium Gala apples, peeled, cored and diced
+- 3 medium Gala apples, peeled, cored and diced

-1 tsp Kosher salt
+- 1 teaspoon Kosher salt

-½ tsp freshly ground black pepper
+- ½ teaspoon freshly ground black pepper

-½ cup apple cider or apple juice (no added sugar)
+- ½ cup apple cider or apple juice (no added sugar)

-2 Tbsp fat-free half and half
+- 2 tablespoons fat-free half and half

-In a large saucepan (or small stock pot), warm butter and olive oil over medium heat until butter melts.
-Add celery root, potatoes, apples, salt and pepper.
+- In a large saucepan (or small stock pot), warm butter and olive oil over medium heat until butter melts.
+Add celery root, potatoes, apples, salt, and pepper.
 Sauté, stirring occasionally, until vegetables begin to soften, about 5 minutes.

-Add cider or juice and cover pot.
+- Add cider or juice and cover pot.
 Bring to a boil, then reduce heat and simmer until vegetables are soft, about 45 minutes.
 Stir occasionally; if mixture seems dry, add more apple juice or cider.
 Once vegetables are soft, if mixture seems too soupy for mashed potatoes, increase heat and cook, uncovered, for about 5 minutes to let some of the liquid evaporate.

-Add half and half and cook for another minute or so.
+- Add half and half and cook for another minute or so.
 Remove from heat and mash with potato masher or put through a food mill.
 Serve warm.